GulajavaMinistudio/FullJSExtensionPackCode/README.md

 * [YAML](marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) - YAML Language Support by Red Hat, with built-in Kubernetes and Kedge syntax support.

 ---

+## Theme and Icon Included In This Pack

 Here are some recomended theme and icon included in this pack:

 * [Ayu](https://marketplace.visualstudio.com/items?itemName=teabyii.ayu) - A simple theme with bright colors and comes in three versions — dark, light and mirage for all day long comfortable work.